hosseinoliabak/cisco/Datacenter/01-09 Capmus LAN design, Spine-Leaf Network Design.md

   <figcaption>Figure 2: Clos Spine-Leaf Network Architecture</figcaption>
 </figure>

-Leaf-and-spine topology scales very well.
+<p>Leaf-and-spine topology scales very well.
 With one switch, this topology can handle 10K-200K of 10Gibps access ports.
-Next, let’s talk about the main components of these topology.
+Next, let’s talk about the main components of these topology.</p>

 ### Five-stage fabric topology